Tidy Up: Getting Ready for Your Accounting Year End

 While you’re wrapping up everything else in December, don’t forget about your finances.

-It’s almost time to break out the 2016 calendars.
+It’s almost time to break out the new year’s calendar.
 Everyone in your company is probably scrambling, trying to complete every task and project that needs to be done before the end of December.

 But there are things you can do during December that will both let you exit cleanly and be ready for the questions that will come in January.

-The latter is especially useful this time of year: With a few clicks, you can see your data displayed in dozens of templates that tell you things like what your current profit or loss is, who is late paying you, who you need to invoice and pay, and what your inventory levels are.
-There are several applications available.
-If you don’t know where to start, consult with a financial advisor who can advise you.
+The latter is especially useful this time of year: With a few clicks, you can see your company’s financial data displayed telling you things like your current profit or loss, late payors, invoices and amounts due, and inventory levels.

 - Thank them for their patronage over the year, and let them know that you look forward to being in touch/meeting their needs/providing solutions to problems the next year.